 FitzPatrick, D. L. & Dominguez, V. S. (2017).
 Fostering Persistence: 3D Printing and the Unforeseen Impact on Equity, The Mathematics Teacher, 111(3), pp. 182-188.

 Students in Classroom Interactions are given the design challenge of creating their own pinhole camera.
-Using resources such as tissue boxes, toilet paper roll, duct tape, and tracing paper, student are given a limited time to construct their cameras to be reviewed by another class.
+Using resources such as tissue boxes, toilet paper roll, duct tape, and tracing paper, students are given a limited time to construct their cameras to be reviewed by another class.
 Students then engage in the iterative process to improve upon their designs.